leonardoVsantoro/leonardoVsantoro.github.io/index.md

 ---

 <p>
-  I am an incoming Postdoctoral researcher at EPFL in the chair of <a href="https://www.epfl.ch/labs/smat/">Mathematical Statistics</a>, where I obtained my PhD advised by <a href="https://people.epfl.ch/victor.panaretos">Victor Panaretos</a>.
+  I am a postdoctoral researcher at EPFL in the chair of <a href="https://www.epfl.ch/labs/smat/">Mathematical Statistics</a>, where I obtained my PhD advised by <a href="https://people.epfl.ch/victor.panaretos">Victor Panaretos</a>.
 </p>

 <p>